Cornelius the Centurion: Biblical account

 Cornelius was a centurion in the Cohors II Italica Civium Romanorum, mentioned as Cohors Italica in the Vulgate.
-He was stationed in Caesarea, the capital of Roman Iudaea province.
+He was stationed in Caesarea Maritima, the capital of Roman Iudaea province.
 He is depicted in the New Testament as a God-fearing man who always prayed and was full of good works and deeds of alms.
 Cornelius receives a vision in which an angel of God tells him that his prayers have been heard; he understands that he has been chosen for a higher alternative.
 The angel then instructs Cornelius to send the men of his household to Joppa, where they will find Simon Peter, who is residing with a tanner by the name of Simon (ff).

 The conversion of Cornelius comes after a separate vision given to Simon Peter.
 In the vision, Simon Peter sees all manner of beasts and fowl being lowered from Heaven in a sheet.
 A voice commands Simon Peter to eat.
 When he objects to eating those animals that are unclean according to Mosaic Law, the voice tells him not to call unclean that which God has cleansed.

 When Cornelius' men arrive, Simon Peter understands that through this vision the Lord had commanded him to preach the Word of God to the Gentiles.
 Peter accompanies Cornelius' men back to Caesarea.
 When Cornelius meets Simon Peter, he falls at Peter's feet.
 Simon Peter raises the centurion, and the two men share their visions.
 Simon Peter tells of Jesus' ministry and the Resurrection; the Holy Spirit descends on everyone at the gathering.
 The Jews among the group are amazed that Cornelius and other uncircumcised should begin speaking in tongues, praising God.
 Thereupon Simon Peter commands that Cornelius and his followers, "kinsmen and near friends", be baptized.
 The controversial aspect of Gentile conversion is taken up later at the Council of Jerusalem (Acts 15).